allan2/fastqc-parser/README.md

 # fastqc-parser

-This program creates an aggregate report from mulitple FastQC reports.
+An aggregator for FastQC sequence data reports.

 This program summarizes the results together.
+View hundreds of plots in a grid!
+No longer will you have open separate files and flipping through them all to check your sequence data quality.

 [FastQC](https://github.com/s-andrews/FastQC) outputs zip files with the following contents:
  - fastqc_data.txt